epfl-sdf/openid_srv_hello_world/README.md

 Install JCE 1.8?
 [Yes] : yes<br>
 You must accept the Oracle Binary Code License Agreement for the Java SE Platform Products to download this software.
 Accept License Agreement?
 [Yes] : yes<br>

-4. You should get the message "Gluu Server installation successful!
+4. After 5-10min <ou should get the message "Gluu Server installation successful!
 Point your browser to https://\<hostname\>" You can now open your Gluu server in your browser.